 – Allow both independent and group work.
 Giving students the option to work alone or with their peers allows them to work with the material the way they learn best.
 Carving out time for both will also foster competition, cooperation and independence in the learning experience.

 Now that you know what differences to look for when analyzing student data and behavior, you’ll be prepared to provide each of your students with the learning experience they need to succeed.
 But don’t forget that assessment is a continuous task.
 You’ll need to continuously analyze your data-backed lessons and student engagement.
-How do you implement assessment in the differentiated classroom?

 Get education insight delivered to your inbox.
 Sign up for Classtime’s newsletter on the right.